aws/aws-advanced-jdbc-wrapper/docs/using-the-jdbc-driver/using-plugins/UsingTheRemoteQueryCachePlugin.md

 > enable query caching for queries whose visibility depends on authorization state outside the
 > database-reported users, catalog/schema, active roles, and PostgreSQL search path currently
 > tracked by the plugin.

+> [!WARNING]
+> Setting `cacheTrackMultiTenantSessionState=false` removes cache-key isolation based on
+> PostgreSQL effective roles and search paths and MySQL/MariaDB active roles and authenticated
+> accounts.
+Do not disable tracking for applications that use these values for tenant isolation,
+> row-level security, or database authorization.

 ### Cache connection pooling